polymorphismus/cv_review/README.md

 This repository focuses on: - multi-agent orchestration logic - decision-driven CV alignment - explainable AI evaluation - safe controlled rewriting

+For an interactive experience, you can also run the Streamlit app in `cv_agent/app.py` to upload/paste a CV and job description, assess the match, and optionally rewrite/download the CV.